GPU computing with Chapel

 It took 0.003673 seconds

 You can also call start and stop functions from inside the on device block – they will still run on the CPU.
-We will see an example of this later in this webinar.
+We will see an example of this later in this workshop.

 Timing on the GPU